krishnans2006/rust-lifetimekata/exercises/01_lifetimes_needed/README.md

     let x = 4;
     let x_ref = identity(&x);
     assert_eq!(*x_ref, 4);
+    // x_ref is not used or returned after this point!
+So it's fine.
 }

 # // This is always going to cause a dangling reference.